Gibbs u-states for the foliated geodesic flow and transverse invariant measures: The foliated geodesic flow of foliations with negatively curved leaves

 \end{enumerate} \end{theorem}

 \begin{rem} We stated the theorem for holonomy maps \emph{between local center-stable manifolds}.
-The same statement holds for all holonomy maps along unstable leaves $\hh:W_1\to W_2$, where $W_1,W_2$ are small smooth transversal to the unstable foliations \emph{included in the same leaf} (here again, one should follow Ma{\~n}{\'e}).
+The same statement holds for all holonomy maps along unstable leaves $\hh:T_1\to T_2$, where $T_1,T_2$ are small smooth transversals of the unstable foliations \emph{included in the same leaf} (this is a small modification of the proof we present: one should follow Ma{\~n}{\'e}'s \cite[Lemma 3.7 Chap.
+III]{M}).
+Proceeding as in Appendix \ref{absolouille} one sees that the formula is